PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 # Pulumi, Dotnet, GCP, Sentiment Analysis
+## What is Pulumi?
+Pulumi is an Infrastructure as Code (IaC) tool that allows you to define your infrastructure using code.
+Pulumi supports multiple languages and cloud providers.
+In this demo we will be using C# and Google Cloud Platform (GCP).
+Semantically it feels similar to Terraform, however it lets you use your favourite programming language to define your infrastructure.
+This allows you to leverage the full power of your programming language to define your infrastructure and avoid the limitations of a domain specific language.

+Want to try the same deployment using Terraform?
+Check out my Terraform article [here](https://jaquesy.medium.com/build-a-serverless-sentiment-analysis-app-on-gcp-f184a8900855).

 ## What is Sentiment Analysis?
 Sentiment analysis is the process of determining whether a piece of writing is positive, negative or neutral.
 In this deployment we will use the Google Cloud Natural Language API to perform sentiment analysis on a piece of text.

+### Real-world use cases of Sentiment Analysis
+- Brand monitoring: Sentiment analysis can be used to track what people are saying about a brand on social media.
+This can be used to identify and address negative sentiment and protect the brands reputation.
+- Customer service: Sentiment analysis can be used to analyze customer service interactions such as chat logs or call transcripts to identify where service can be improved.
+- Reviews and feedback: Sentiment analysis can be used to gather feedback from customers about products and services which can be used to improve designs or market products better.

 ## Overview
 ![Architecture](/images/architecture.png)